 The APG will publish adequate information on the follow up process and members’ progress.

 Scope of coverage

-These follow-up processes (initially adopted in July 2010, and refined in July 2011, July 2012 and (insert month) 2013) apply to all APG MERs adopted in the second round of APG mutual evaluations, i.e. including retrospectively to MERs adopted between 2005 and 2012.
+These 2nd Round Mutual Evaluation Follow-up Procedures 2013 apply to all MERs adopted in the second round of APG mutual evaluations, i.e. including retrospectively MERs adopted between 2005 and 2012.